|Lambs at play|

 Our Jacob Sheep are registered through the Jacob Sheep Breeders Association (JSBA).
 You can learn more about Jacob Sheep through the JSBA website (http://www.jsba.org).

 We have Jacob Sheep for sale at modest prices ideal for anyone who wishes to establish a high-quality flock at an affordable cost.
-The Livestock Conservancy lists Jacobs among breeds that require conservation to prevent their loss from the U.S. landscape.
+We are longtime members of The Livestock Conservancy, which lists Jacobs among breeds that require conservation to prevent their loss from the U.S. landscape.
 We are particularly pleased to help new breeders, 4-Hers and others get started in the breed; we consider helping new breeders establish their flocks to be a significant contribution toward breed conservation.

 Outstanding wool quality has been included among the goals of our breeding program.
 You will be highly satisfied with both the quality and prices of our Jacob Sheep.
 For more information, please call or text us at (616)514-9343 or send an e-mail message to firstname.lastname@example.org.
 We look forward to hearing from you.